sequenceiq/slider/src/site/markdown/manpage.md

 ### list \<cluster>

-List running Hoya clusters visible to the user.
+List running Hoya clusters belonging to the user.

 If a cluster name is given and there is no running cluster with that name, an error is returned.